netdata/netdata/CONTRIBUTING.md

 ### Improve documentation

-All of our documentation is in markdown (.md) files inside the netdata GitHub project.
-All of our [HTML documentation](https://docs.netdata.cloud) is generated from these files.
-At the top right of each documentation page you will see a pencil, that leads you directly to the markdown file that was used to generated it.
-Don't be afraid to click it and edit any of these documents and submit a GitHub Pull Request with your corrections/additions.

-We also need help to [document each chart in the default dashboard](https://github.com/netdata/netdata/issues/279).
+Our documentation is in need of constant improvement and expansion.
+As Netdata's features grow, we need to clearly explain how each feature works and document all the possible configurations.
+And as Netdata's community grows, we need to improve existing documentation to make it more accessible to people of all skill levels.

+We also need to produce beginner-level tutorials on using Netdata to monitor common applications, web servers, and more.

+Start with the [guide for contributing to documentation](docs/contributing/contributing-documentation.md), and then review the [documentation style guide](docs/contributing/style-guide.md) for specifics on how we write our documentation.

+Don't be afraid to submit a pull request with your corrections or additions!
+We need a lot of help and are willing to guide new contributors through the process.

 ## Developers